cbg-ethz/V-pipe/how-to-use-vpipe.md

 ---
 layout: default
-title: How to use V-pipe - V-pipe | NGS data analysis pipeline
+title: How to use V-pipe
 permalink: /how-to-use-vpipe/
 ---